 The Group recognises transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.

 Further information about the assumptions made in measuring fair values is included in the following notes:

 - Note 12 operating assets

 - Note 17 bonds

 - Note 18 embedded derivatives in power sales agreements

-- Note 28 currency and interest rate swap contracts

 - Note 30 financial instruments

 3. Significant accounting policies